yahalom1/Analyze-Mallet-results/README.md

 # Analyze-Mallet-results
-Analyze-Mallet-results is a an offline web application that allowing analyze results of Mallet package.
+Analyze-Mallet-results is an offline web application that allowing analyze results of Mallet package.